shivam-singh-negi/convorsational_chat_bot/README.md

 # AI Voice Chatbot

-A real-time conversational voice interface built with the Gemini Live API, replicating the functionality of the Revolt Motors chatbot with advanced features like voice interruption and low-latency responses.
+A real-time conversational voice interface built with the Gemini Live API with advanced features like voice interruption and low-latency responses.

 ## 🎯 Features